KevinSia/Documentation/StudentGuide.md

 - You will then be prompt to do a **one-time update** :
 ![Update profile](update profile.png)
   - Username      -> your desired username
-  - New Password  -> changing your own password
  - If you accidentally **skipped the update page**
   - Go Navigation Bar -> Profile -> Edit my account , or
   - **Log out** and **Log In** again
 - If you receive _Unable to update your profile_ error
   - Try a different **username**, your username might have been taken.

-You will then be redirected to the **Dashboard** after you do your update:
+You will then be redirected to the **Dashboard** after you finish your update.
+Let's go throught the navigation bar a little before we proceed.

+## Navigation Bar
+- **_Courses_**
+  - You can choose your Course here if you are taking multiple Courses
+- **_Assessments_**
+  - ??
+- **_Profile_**
+  - **Log in second user**
+    - _Pair programming_ will be introduced during the early stage of the Bootcamp.
+Two coders will work together as a *pair* on certain Challenges.
+The other pair will have to log in with this button to start the Challenges as a *pair*
+  - **My profile**
+    - This will show an overview of your completed challenges and the progress of the Topics.
+  - **Add SSH key**
+    - You will add your SSH key from here
+  - **Edit my account**
+    - Edit your settings here: username, firstname , lastname , password (can be left blank)
+  - **Log out**
+    - Logs out your account.
+If there are two users logging in, the two users will be logged out.

 ## Dashboard
 ![dashboard](Dashboard.png)